 The CASL SOAR program provides a pathway for returning adult learners to attend UM-Dearborn who would not be able to do so without the financial and academic support the program offers.
-Students in SOAR are referred to the university by local human service agencies, community support organizations, or community colleges.
+Students in SOAR are generally referred to the university by local human service agencies, community organizations, or community colleges.
 First year SOAR students attend part-time, receive a tuition reduction, and get assistance with purchasing textbooks.
 Students also benefit from academic and personal support that continues throughout their tenure as UM-Dearborn students.

 Additional advantages of attending UM-Dearborn as a SOAR student: